About Us back up

 Some other things about me:

-- I am primarily self-taught, but have attended many wonderful workshops that have helped me along the way.
+- I'm studying at the Australian College of Aromatherapy, to obtain my Practicing Certificate.
+I have attended many wonderful workshops that have helped me along the way.
 I am eternally grateful to Sandra Nanka of Mudbrick Herb Cottage for her workshops on seed-raising and tincture-making; and to Sal Battaglia, founder of Perfect Potion, for his fragrance-blending workshop among others (not to mention his long list of incredible books!).

 - I am a member of the Brisbane Organic Growers Inc (BOGI), and the Queensland Herb Society (QWS).
 I am so delighted to have joined both groups this year (2021), and am grateful for all I have learned from them in such a small period of time!